liratiago/03-API-SOLID/README.md

 ## RNs (Regras de negócio)

-- [ ] User cannot be registered with a invalid email
+- [ x ] User cannot be registered with a invalid email
 - [ ] User cannot do 2 checkins in the same day
 - [ ] User cannot do checkin if he stay more than 100m far away gym
 - [ ] The checkin can be validated up to 20m after being created